 We are mostly made up of water and getting enough is key to good health, maintaining a healthy weight and removing waste products from the body.
-If you don’t love plain water, add in fruit for extra flavour and include drinks without caffeine such as Rooibos tea.
+If you don’t love plain water, add in fruit for extra flavour or include drinks without caffeine such as Rooibos tea.

 Seek support when you need it

-Next we’ll look at what nurses can have on hand to help them sleep.
+Next, we’ll look at what nurses can have on hand to help them sleep.

 Night Shift Nurse Self Care Tips